phelelani/nf-intro/README.md

 }
 ```

-Using a text editor like `emacs` or `vim`, open the Nextflow script `clean_duplicates.nf` and have a look at it.
+Using a text editor like `emacs` or `vim`, open the `nextflow` script `clean_duplicates.nf` and have a look at it.

-**NB:** The use of Nextflow variables -- within a double quoted string, there is string interpolation marked with the `$`.
+**NB:** The use of `nextflow` variables -- within a double quoted string, there is string interpolation marked with the `$`.
 If you want to access a system environment variable you need to also escape with a backslash.
-So in the Nextflow program, you can normally just refer to Nextflow variables unadorned with their names (e.g. `$input`) and environment variables with a  dollar (e.g. `$HOME`) but within a double/triple-quoted string it's `\$input` and `\$HOME`.
+So in the `nextflow` program, you can normally just refer to `nextflow` variables unadorned with their names (e.g. `$input`) and environment variables with a  dollar (e.g. `$HOME`) but within a double/triple-quoted string it's `\$input` and `\$HOME`.
 File names can be relative (to the current working directory where the script is being run in, not to the location of the script), or absolute.
 Great care needs to be taken with using absolute path names since this reduces the portability of scripts, particualarly when you are using Docker.

 Now we can execute our script:
 ```